Dr. Lim Recognized as a 2018 Best Doctor by Northern Virginia Magazine

 Next, the surgeon mounts the robotic platform onto the patient’s spine.
 This ensures that precision and accuracy are maintained, even if the patient moves during the operation.

 After mounting the platform to the spine, a 3D synchronization of the spine is completed and then matches up the intraoperative anatomy with the preoperative blueprint.
 This allows the Robotic Guidance system to operate with accuracy unattainable by a human hand.

 Finally, the surgeon is ready to operate on the affected part of the patient’s spine.
 Using the Robotic Guidance system, they are able perform the procedure with remarkable speed and accuracy, which significantly reduces complications during and after surgery.

-If you are suffering from a debilitating or painful spinal condition that has not been corrected through conservative treatments like physical therapy or medication or your spine specialist has recommended that you undergo spine surgery to address your back pain, you might be a candidate for robotic spine surgery.
+If you are suffering from a painful spinal condition that has not been corrected through conservative treatments like physical therapy or medication or your spine specialist has recommended that you undergo spine surgery to address your back pain, you might be a candidate for robotic spine surgery.

 Our neurosurgeons can use robotic-guidance technology to treat a wide variety of spinal issues including degenerative disc disease, herniated discs, scoliosis and spondylolisthesis.

 If you’re interested in learning more about robotic spine surgery, please get in touch with our office.